Council Tax - Privacy notice

 Council Offices, Witney, OX28 1NB

-If you would like to know more about how we use your information or if for any reason you do not wish to have your information used, email email@example.com.
+If you would like to know more about how the Council uses your information, or if for any reason you do not wish to have your information used in any of the ways described here, please tell us.
+Email firstname.lastname@example.org

 You can also complain to the Information Commissioner.

-We reserve the right to update this privacy notice from time to time by publishing a new version here on our website.
+The Council reserves the right to update this privacy notice from time to time by publishing a new version on our Council website.